Skip to main content

 The Long Game (And Why Most Creators Quit Too Early)

-You'll get 50 impressions.
-Two likes from people you know personally.
-Maybe a pity comment from your mom.
-You'll wonder if you're wasting your time.
-You'll look at creators with 50,000 followers and think they were always that way.
+Nobody tells you the first 30 days feel like shouting into a void.
+You'll get 50 impressions, two likes from people you know, maybe a pity comment from your mom.
+You'll look at creators with 50,000 followers and assume they were always that way.
+They weren't.
+Almost every successful creator describes the same arc: three months invisible, then a gradual acceleration that becomes self-sustaining.

 The 90-Day LinkedIn Creator Playbook

-If I were starting over from zero today, here's exactly what I'd do.
+If I were starting from zero today:

-The creators who build their audience now, while the platform is still hungry for content, will have an enormous advantage over the ones who show up in 2028 wondering why LinkedIn isn't working for them.
+LinkedIn is still early for creators.
+The window of absurdly high organic reach won't last.
+As more creators figure this out, reach will drop and it will behave more like Instagram.
+The people who build now, while it's hungry for content, will have an enormous edge over the ones who show up in 2028 wondering why it isn't working.

 Start today.
 Post something real.
 See what happens.